sarpsenturk/orion-engine/README.md

 - [ ] Linux
 - [ ] macOS

-Only x86 is supported at this time however ARM support is planned for flavors of Linux, Apple M1, M2 chips and mobile.
+Only x86-64 is supported at this time however ARM support is planned for flavors of Linux, Apple Silicon chips and mobile.

 ## Graphics API Support